milescsmith/sc-script-gen/README.md

 I'm tired of looking up exactly how to process the data coming out of single cell assays.
-I'm tired of copy/pasting the same slurm job file 50 times and making minor alterations, hoping that this is the one I wrote for cellranger 8.0.0 and not 7.1.0.
+I'm tired of copy/pasting the same slurm job file 50 times and making minor alterations, hoping that this is the one I wrote for cellranger 8.0.0 and not 7.1.0 and that I'm not adding a bunch of typos.
 I'm tired of juggling where this sample sheet or library file is supposed to go.
+There has been too much violence.
+Too much pain.

-I already put all the information that is necessary in the demultiplexing sample sheet, so why should I need to do anything else.
+I already put all the information that is necessary in the demultiplexing sample sheet, so why should I write out all of that information *AGAIN* in yet another series of files?

 Maybe this would be better as part of a Nextflow pipeline, but I don't want to deal with the nightmare of debugging Groovy code.
 Maybe Snakemake?
 Similar problem.
 So, this thing.